Chapter 4:

 Grimoire's Spellbook: Primordial Sin of Selfishness

-He was not exactly sure, but he thought he recognized feint blue streaks of energy from time to time.
+Aurelis wasn't exactly sure, but he thought he recognized feint blue streaks of energy from time to time.
 Somewhat similar to what the spirits emitted.
 Rarely mountains were in the way, but the flying chicken dodged them so fast, it still felt like they were flying straight.
 Just with a little bit more turbulence.
 Aurelis sighed.

 They looked small in comparison to the phoenix at least, which landed directly behind one of them.
 Each of the hatchlings was still bigger than Aurelis.
 His heart beat faster.
 He did not want to end as fodder for overgrown chicken.
 He scanned the area around him.
-Over him was the treetop, which was still easily thirty meters above him.
+Over him was the treetop, which was still easily thirty meters above.
 Around him there were only the hatchlings and the phoenix inside the nest.

 Aurelis did not want to fight a grown phoenix, nor did he want to hurt hatchlings unnecessarily.
 But how would he get out of this situation?
 Was he even able to fight?
 He saw no solution.
 One of the hatchlings beaks shot towards him.
 Aurelis jumped up, dodging the attack faster than he could even process.
 But not only that.
 His jump reached so high, he met the phoenix on eye level.
 Where did he get that strength from?!
-He was able to see past the nest.
+Aurelis was able to see past the nest.
 The trees were enormous.
-Even after being able to see over the edge of the nest, he did not see the ground, only the trunks of the trees and their branches, which already were bigger than any trees he has seen before in his life.
+Even after being able to see over the edge of the nest, he did not see the ground.
+Only the trunks of the trees and their branches, which already were bigger than any trees he has seen before in his life.

 Aurelis landed behind one of the hatchlings.
 He held in for a moment.
 Maybe he had a chance of getting out of there without having to fight them.
 The phoenix screeched and leaned forward, its eyes being locked onto him.
 Aurelis gulped.
 If he made one wrong movement, the phoenix could interpret it as a try to hurt its children.
 He had to be careful.